 Anyone who appreciates good Japanese food will find Shibumi to be well worth a visit.
 Located in downtown LA, the kappo-style restaurant was an instant hit.
 The menu is broken down into categories that include snacks, sashimi, vegetables, meat and fish, and rice.
 The simple yet tasty dishes will prove that there is much more to this cuisine than sushi.

-Contact our team at Luxury Rental Group with questions about reserving the perfect vacation home for your Southern California getaway.
+Contact our team at Luxury Rental Group with questions about reserving the perfect vacation home to book yours today for your Southern California getaway.